 OSGi, The Dynamic Module System for Java

-OSGi technology is composed of a set of specifications, a reference implementation for each specification, and a set of compliance tests for each specification that together define a dynamic module system for Java.
+OSGi technology is composed of a set of specifications, implementations for each specification, and a set of test compatability kits for each specification that together define a dynamic module system for Java.
 OSGi provides a vendor-independent, standards-based approach to modularizing Java software applications and infrastructure.
 Its proven services model enables application and infrastructure modules to communicate locally and distributed across the network, providing a coherent end-to-end architecture.
 OSGi specifications have been extensively field-tested and are ready to use.
 Currently on release 7, OSGi has provided a stable and evolvable technology platform for development for open source projects and commercial products for almost two decades.